charmverse/app.charmverse.io/README.md

 specify template variable using the `{{resolve:secretsmanager}}` format, it will be stripped out entirely from `.env` file.
 So we came up with a modified version `{{pull:secretsmanager}}`.
 Should/when Secrets Manager template variable placeholder becomes supported in Elastic beanstalk, we can simply do a global replace of `pull` to `resolve` to leverage that support.

+## To set up datadog in staging environment

+Normally datadog agent is not deployed in the staging environment.
+To run datadog agent in staging environment edit `.ebextensions/00_env_vars.config` and append `,ddtst` to the `COMPOSE_PROFILES` (Note you'll want to separate the profiles with a comma)